jay-aus/catalogue-mvp/Readme.md

 They have provided some acceptance criteria for the basic features

 The entrepreneur is looking to you to give them a proof of concept that they can interact with to start firming up the vision for their idea.
-They are not too fussed with the specific product meta data at this point so using [this DummyAPI](https://fakestoreapi.com/) is acceptable.
+They are not too fussed with the specific product meta data at this point so using [this Fake Store API](https://fakestoreapi.com/) is acceptable.
 But they have been down this road before with other developers and have specified they don't want a Proof of Concept that needs to be thrown away, they want something they know can grow and evolve with the vision.

 ## Expectations

+You *_DO NOT_* need to satisfy all the requirements.

+This challenge is designed to build tension between the time-box and the amount of requirements you satisfy.
+But if you decide to drop certain requirements, please ensure you can justify the decision

+1. Raise a Pull Request with your working solution
-1. Make decisions to showcase your strengths
+2. Make decisions to showcase your strengths
-2. Time-box the effort to no more than 2-3 hours
+3. Time-box the effort to no more than 2-3 hours
-3. Focus on producing the critical path
+4. Focus on producing the critical path
-4. Implement using NodeJS, ReactJS and AWS
+5. Use NodeJS for backend and ReactJS for frontend
+6. If you choose to include infra, ensure it is compatible with AWS
-5. Do not access the dummyapi directly from the frontend
+7. Do not access the Fake Store API directly from the frontend
+8. If your submission requires some setup, please detail this to make things easier for the reviewer

 ## Selection Criteria